emissary-ingress/emissary/reference/core/ingress-controller.md

 - You must create a `Service` resource with the correct `app.kubernetes.io/component` label.

-  Ambassador Edge Stack will automatically load balance Ingress resources using the endpoint exposed from the Service with the annotation `app.kubernetes.io/component: ambassador-service`.
+  The Ambassador Edge Stack will automatically load balance Ingress resources using the endpoint exposed from the Service with the annotation `app.kubernetes.io/component: ambassador-service`.

       kind: Service